DanShappir/Seq/README.md

 This function accepts a single argument *source*, and transforms it into an appropriate generator.
 The following transformations rules are applied, in order:

 1. If the argument is an iterator, create a generator for it (yield*)
-2. If the argument is already a generator, just return it
+2. If the argument is a collection that has an iterator, create a generator for the iterator (yield*)
-3. If the argument is an object that has a method that returns a generator, e.g. an array, obtain the generator and return it
+3. If the argument is already a generator, just return it
-4. If the argument is a function, use that function to generate the values of the genetor by invoking it every time a new value is required.
-A second, optional *initialValue* argument specifies a seed value for the first function invocation
+4. If the argument is a function, treat that function as a generator
-5. If the argument is a collection (has a numeric length property) create a generator that yields the collection elements in order.
-A second, optional *initialValue* argument specifies the index of the element to start on
+5. If the argument is a collection that doesn't have an iterator, create a generator that loops over the elements
 6. Otherwise create a simple generator that yields the provided argument

-Using *Sequences.toGenerator* enables you to apply the iteration methods on any type of element, for example:
+Using *Sequences.toGenerator* enables you to apply the iteration methods on most any type of element, for example:
 ```javascript
 function sumNumbers() {
   return Sequences.toGenerator(arguments)